wuqui/lex231/pages/03 Dictionaries.md

 			- Which word-formation processes are most frequent?
 			- Which word classes are most frequent?
 			- Which subject areas are most frequent?
+		- steps
 			- create a `Table` containing the data
 				- select the region containing the data
 				- click on `Insert Table`
 			- create a `Pivot Table` to analyse the data
 				- see demo
 		- model file: https://1drv.ms/x/s!AvkgNVl9yS6aoX4YgazKPYZGog54
 	-